mwpenny/portal64-still-alive/documentation/levels/file_formats.md

 ## Materials

-As mentioned above, material data for objects is not read from their `.blend` files.
-This is also true for static level geometry.
+As mentioned above, most material data for objects is not read from their `.blend` files.
+This is also largely true for
+[static level geometry](./level_objects/static.md) (see linked page for exceptions).
 Instead, all materials are defined in `.skm.yaml` files located in the `assets/materials/` directory.
 These YAML files specify textures, colors, as well as other more complex RDP/RSP settings.
 They are currently used at export time to generate display lists using libultra.
 Since one of the goals of this project is to build a library-independent abstraction layer, it is currently not a priority to document the format of these files.

 When exporting a level, only the name of each material is used.
 The actual material information is looked up in the `.skm.yaml` files using the name.
 This